SICP 1.3.4 Exercises

 double is to be a procedure, that means we have to create one with a lambda expression.
 Applying the procedure twice is the body of the new procedure, and we act on the single argument which is both what the original procedure accepts and what the returned procedure from

-The second question can easily find the answer by testing with the interpreter, but is better understood by working through mentally first.
+For the second question one can easily find the answer by testing with the interpreter, but is better understood by working through mentally first.
 In the innermost parentheses, the

 double double returns a procedure that applies